abarriebee/Medical-Data-Visualizer/README.md

  df = pd.read_csv("medical_examination.csv")
  ```

- Adding and overweight column:
+ 1. In the following code listed below, we are adding an overweight column as instructed, to determine if a person is overwight by calculating their BMI.
+When considering the BMI, we must consider how the height given is in cm.
+Therefore, we must divide the height by 100 to convert into meters.
+An addition, we apply a lambda function to dictate if the person's BMI value, X,  exceeds <kbd> > 25 </kbd>.
+If the X value is <kbd> > 25 </kbd> then function will return a 1 to rule that the person is overweight, otherwise, a 0 is returned.

  ```
  df['overweight'] = (df["weight"] / (df["height"] / 100) ** 2).apply(lambda x : 1 if x > 25 else 0)
  ```

-Normalizing data by making 0 always good and 1 always bad.
-If the value of 'cholesterol' or 'gluc' is 1, make the value 0.
-If the value is more than 1, make the value 1.
+2. Normalizing data by making the return value, 0 ,good and 1 bad.
+Therefore, if the value of 'cholesterol' or 'gluc' is good, at a level 1 out of 3, that value would be considered as a 0.
+However, if the value exceeds level 1, above the average and well above average, then that value will be considered bad and have value of 1.
  ```
 df["cholesterol"] = df["cholesterol"].apply(lambda x : 0 if x == 1 else 1)
 df["gluc"] = df["gluc"].apply(lambda x : 0 if x == 1 else 1)
  ```
-Drawing categorical plot and creating a DataFrame for the cat plot using `pd.melt` while solely using the values from 'cholesterol', 'gluc', 'smoke', 'alco', 'active', and 'overweight':
+3. Drawing categorical plot and creating a DataFrame for the cat plot using `pd.melt` while solely using the values from 'cholesterol', 'gluc', 'smoke', 'alco', 'active', and 'overweight':
 ```
 def draw_cat_plot():
  df_cat = pd.melt(df, id_vars = ["cardio"], value_vars = ['cholesterol', 'gluc', 'smoke', 'alco', 'active', 'overweight'])